-- Choose a date (ideally between Oct 11 26) and time (plan for at least 1 hour) to host your BYOB Virtual House Party. - Create your own invitation or use our sample messaging (slide 20) to compose an email or text to get the word out to your guest list.
+- Choose a date (ideally between Oct 11 26, but up to Election Day) and time (plan for at least 1 hour) to host your BYOB Virtual House Party. - Create your own invitation or use our sample messaging (Materials) to compose an email or text to get the word out to your guest list.